kharchenkolab/dropEst/README.md

 ```bash
 ./droptag -c dropEst/configs/iclip.xml [-S] [-s] data.fastq
 ```
-**NOTE.** Implementation of iCLIP wasn't tested properly.
+**Note.** Implementation of iCLIP wasn't tested properly.
 Please, be careful using it.
 Anyone who used it is very welcome to comment it either in Issues or by e-mail.

 ### Command line arguments for dropTag